skillitzimberg/slack_pkg/README.md

 ## Technologies Used

-For versions and a full list of dependencies, plugins, and scripts see [package.json](./package.json).

 | Dependency  | Description                    |
 | ----------- | ------------------------------ |
 | apptree CLI | CLI tools for AppTree platform |